GCSBOSS/nodecaf/README.md

 ### REST Assertions

 Nodecaf provides you with an assertion module containing functions to generate the most common REST outputs based on some condition.
-Checn an example to trigger a 404 in case a database record doesn't exist.
+Check an example to trigger a 404 in case a database record doesn't exist.

 ```js